PSI-edu/CitSci-Mappers/README.md

   - Click "Custom" and drag your action into the workflow
   - CLick Apply

+Finally, set it up so that if people use multiple methods to login, the accounts are linked using their email
+- Click on Extensions
+- Search on "link"
+- install Auth0 Account Link
+  - You will want to format this to match the rest of your styling

 NOTE: YOU WILL NEED TO DO THIS SEPARATELY FOR BOTH YOUR DEV ENVIRONMENT AND YOUR PRODUCTION ENVIRONMENT AND BOTH WILL NEED TO BE TIED TO A DIFFERENT ACCOUNT